PIK-LPJmL/lpjmlkit/README.md

 ## Purpose and Functionality

-A collection of base functions to facilitate the work with the DGVM LPJmL hosted at the Potsdam Institute for Climate Impact Research.
+A collection of base functions to facilitate the work with the
+    Dynamic Global Vegetation Model (DGVM) Lund-Potsdam-Jena managed Land (LPJmL) hosted at the Potsdam Institute for Climate Impact Research (PIK).
     It provides functions for performing LPJmL simulations, as well as reading, processing and writing model-related data such as inputs and outputs or configuration files.
 ## Overview

 ### **[LPJmL Runner :runner:](./vignettes/lpjml-runner.md)**  to perform LPJmL simulations <sub><sup>[**PDF**](./vignettes/lpjml-runner.pdf)</sup></sub>